-Parlays and teasers, as even novice sports bettors know, should be viewed as a fun way to spend your gambling dollar and not as a core component of how you use your bankroll.
+Even inexperienced sports bettors are aware that parlays and teasers in basketball betting should only be used as a fun diversion from your main strategy for managing your bankroll.
 Having said that, there are many exotic ways to place NBA parlays and teasers these days.
 Many sites offer “alternate” lines and totals, allowing you to create your own bets.
 Additionally, some sites now offer “same game” parlays, where you can choose different elements from the same game – from points and totals to player props – and package them together.

 Most books are now offering live or “in-game” betting, where you can make a range of different wagers as the game marches on.
 Just keep in mind that online sportsbook data feeds are updated much faster than the info you’ll find on TV, the radio or on an online stream, so you might not be betting with full knowledge of the current game circumstances.

-Another reason for the relative softness of NBA player props is because sportsbooks generally don’t react to news of non-stars.
-For instance, if a mid-tier player is ruled out, the books don’t usually make adjustments to the other player props.
+Another reason for the relative softness of NBA player props is that sportsbooks generally don’t react to news of non-stars.
+For instance, if a mid-tier player is ruled out, the books don’t usually make adjustments to the other player’s props.
 If you follow NBA player usage closely, you should have a good idea of where the points, rebounds, and/or assists of that mid-tier player will land.

 Also: FanDuel for one offers alternate player prop bets, with prices ranging from -1000 to +2000 or more.
 Not only does this allow you to choose your props, it also allows you to take advantage of other sites “odds boosts” on player props.
 For instance, sometimes a site will boost a player prop from -110 to +150.
 You might find the “alternate” prop on FanDuel for +120.
 You bet both sides, you guarantee yourself a profit.